OneDrive Icons explained: What the blue cloud, green check, and solid check really mean

 Blue Cloud icon

 A blue cloud icon is an online-only file.
 It is not taking up any space on your device.
-To access a blue icon file, you need to download the file, which means you need an internet connection.
+To access a blue icon file, you need to download it, which requires an internet connection.
 After opening a blue cloud icon, it will automatically change to a Green tick icon.
+No internet access, you aren't downloading that file.

 For example, a Word document has a blue icon.
 You need to access it.
-Double-click the file, which downloads the file, and Word opens.
-Work in the file or view it, close it, and now the file is locally available.
+Double-click the file to download it, and Word opens.
+Work in the file or view it, then close it; now the file is locally available.

 OneDrive blue cloud